 The Harvia FLB model, made by Harvia in Finland, is a traditional Finnish-style wall-mounted sauna heater.
 This model perfectly blends price and quality in a manner that is sure to warm the bather.
 Reliable and affordable, the FLB has a large stone cavity for maximum heat release.
 The left dial controls the temperature and the right dial is the on/off control along with a delay timer.
 You can set the heater to turn on up to 8 hours after it is set, and the heater will automatically shut off after 60 minutes of operation.
-Redwood Outdoors offers provides a 5-year warranty on all sauna heaters for residential usage.
+Redwood Outdoors offers provides a 5-year limited warranty on all sauna heaters for residential usage.

 Please note, sauna stones are not included and must be purchased separately.

 All electrical wiring must be performed by a qualified and licensed electrician with complete knowledge of local codes and regulations.

 The sauna heater will require 220v and must be hard-wired to the electrical box.
 If your sauna comes with a 6.0kw heater, it will require a 30-amp breaker and 10/2 wire, unless it is positioned more than 30 feet from the breaker in which case it will require 8/2 wire.
 If your sauna comes with an 8.0kw heater, it will require a 40-amp breaker and 8/2 wire.